swiftlang/swift-sdk-generator/README.md

 swift experimental-sdk list
 ```

 The output of the last command should contain `ubuntu22.04`.
-Not the full Swift SDK ID in the output, we'll refer to it
+Note the full Swift SDK ID in the output, we'll refer to it
 subsequently as `<generated_sdk_id>`.

 Create a new project to verify that the SDK works: